livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.8 Graph object identifiers

-parent_id is the identifier of a Parent within an app scope.
+`parent_id` is the identifier of a Parent within an app scope.

-attr_id is the identifier of an Attribute within an app scope.
+`attr_id` is the identifier of an Attribute within an app scope.

-edge_id is the identifier of an Edge within an app scope.
+`edge_id` is the identifier of an Edge within an app scope.

-rating_id is the identifier of a Rating within an app scope.
+`rating_id` is the identifier of a Rating within an app scope.

-object_id is a generic identifier for a graph object when the specific object type is not material to the statement.
+`object_id` is a generic identifier for a graph object when the specific object type is not material to the statement.

-object_kind is the object type category label used to distinguish Parent, Attribute, Edge, Rating, and ACL.
+`object_kind` is the object type category label used to distinguish Parent, Attribute, Edge, Rating, and ACL.

-value_json is the JSON-encoded representation of an Attribute value when serialized or persisted.
+`value_json` is the JSON-encoded representation of an Attribute value when serialized or persisted.

 ### 7.9 Object linkage identifiers

-src_parent_id is the identifier of the source Parent in a directed Edge.
+`src_parent_id` is the identifier of the source Parent in a directed Edge.

-dst_parent_id is the identifier of the destination Parent in a directed Edge.
+`dst_parent_id` is the identifier of the destination Parent in a directed Edge.

-target_parent_id is the identifier of the Parent that an object refers to.
+`target_parent_id` is the identifier of the Parent that an object refers to.

-target_attr_id is the identifier of the Attribute that an object refers to.
+`target_attr_id` is the identifier of the Attribute that an object refers to.

-subject_parent_id is the identifier of the Parent that an action, message, or evaluation is about.
+`subject_parent_id` is the identifier of the Parent that an action, message, or evaluation is about.

-dst_attr_id is the identifier of the destination Attribute when an Attribute references another Attribute.
+`dst_attr_id` is the identifier of the destination Attribute when an Attribute references another Attribute.

 ## 8. Operation and validation terms

 ### 8.1 Operation

-An operation is a request to create, update, or relate graph objects.
+`operation` is a request to create, update, or relate graph objects.

 Constraints: